Davidslv/davidslv.github.com/_posts/2026-08-18-one-year-ago-today.markdown

 I wrote my own compound engineering system, [firm](/presentations/firm/).
 Think of it as the superpower skills everyone has heard about in software engineering, except I actually built the thing.

 I even used AI to write replacement firmware for the iPod Classic, in Zig.
 ZigPod.

-Do I know Zig?
-About as well as I know Rust.
+I got exposed to both languages while the projects were ongoing.
+That creates some familiarity.
+Watching does not build muscle memory.
+Practice does.
+That is why most of the work is still done in Ruby, where I am proficient.

 I reverse-engineered games.
 I built my own.
 I wrote books.
 I wrote posts like this one.
 I educated myself further in one year with AI than I could ever have imagined.
 I also help online, on questions I know the answer to, or ones I am curious enough to sit with.
 Either way, it is a chance to learn something.